bonkmaykrQ/firestar/README.md

 Cross-platform support with no hassle, a built-in UI framework, and I don't need to sell my soul like every Electron or React 'Native' developer is doing these days.

 ## Why the name "Firestar"?
 Firestar was a secret track in the original WipEout which you unlocked after beating the game at least once, the mod manager is just named after that.
 Major versions are named after pilots or tracks.
+Internal class names are named after Muppets characters as this is the same naming convention that Sony used to codename parts inside the PSVita's SOC.